 - Image overlays that cover large areas may appear distorted.

 - By default, there is a 30-minute cache delay in displaying updates to the KML layer.
-If the layer contains refresh parameters of less than 30 minutes, the shorter interval is honored.
-If a refresh interval is set on the layer, the refresh interval is honored.
+If the layer contains refresh parameters of less than 30 minutes, the refresh interval is honored.
+The minimum refresh value is 30 seconds.

 - KML layers cannot be used as a basemap.